mantidproject/mantid/docs/source/interfaces/CrystalFieldPythonInterface.rst

 If the initial values of the fitting parameters are not known they can be estimated using `monte_carlo()` method.
 It randomly searches the parameter space in a given region such that the calculated spectra are as close to the fit data as possible.
-The method uses :ref:`MonteCarloParameters <algm-MonteCarloParameters>` internally.
+The method uses :ref:`EstimateFitParameters <algm-EstimateFitParameters>` internally.
 See algorithm's description for the available properties.
 Here is an example of a fit with initial estimation::